Select your country

 Q: How do you shake off a miss or a bad day of shooting?

-Q: Do you have any advice for young competitive shooters?
+Q: Do you have any shooting tips for young competitive shooters?

 AUTHOR | MIA ANSTINE